MetaMask/metamask-docs/docs/guide/rpc-api.md

 ## Permissions

-These RPC methods are called in order to access the user's accounts.
-In the future, they will also be used to request access to other permissioned MetaMask functionality.

 MetaMask introduced Web3 Wallet Permissions via [EIP-2255](https://eips.ethereum.org/EIPS/eip-2255).
 In this permissions system, each RPC method is either _restricted_ or _open_.
 If a method is restricted, an external _domain_ (like a web3 site) must have the corresponding permission in order to call it.